 - It is also important to keep your devices updated.
 As flaws are found in software, updates become available to fix these flaws.
 Flaws cause security concerns for the device because this makes it easier to hack.
 If you always update when a new version of software comes out, then you are always on the latest, safest version of the software.

 Smart home devices including smart speakers can do some really amazing things.
 It can be fun to play around with their features and implement the things they can do into your every day routine.
-You don’t have to sacrifice your privacy in order to utilize your smart speaker’s full capabilities.
+But you don’t have to sacrifice your privacy in order to utilize your smart speaker’s full potential.
 This article from Consumer Reports offers some good advice on How to Set Up a Smart Speaker for Privacy.

 For more information on IoT safety, StaySafeOnline is a great resource.
 StaySafeOnline is powered by the National Cyber Security Alliance.
 Their goal is to create awareness around cybersecurity and to empower users with the information they need to keep their information safe.